Water - drinking water

 Department of Human Services (SA) Public and Environmental Health

-Food Standards Australia and New Zealand 'Aluminium in food and water' Fact Sheet, 1 November 2004
+Food Standards Australia and New Zealand 'Aluminium' Fact Sheet, 2014

 National Health and Medical Research Council 'Nutrient reference Values - Water'